Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 I visited in August for three nights with a friend, and it was the perfect amount of time to see it all.
 We hiked between the villages, ate way too much pasta, and soaked in every stunning view.

-But would I go back?
+Would I go back?
 Absolutely.
 Next time, I’d love to bring my husband and kids.
 I know they’d love exploring the trails, jumping into the sea, and eating their weight in gelato.

 This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 I only recommend brands that I use and trust!
 Please see full disclosure here.